Fencing: Protective clothing

-A lamé is a layer of electrically conductive material worn over the fencing jacket in foil and sabre fencing.
+A lamé, conductive jacket, or over-jacket is a layer of electrically conductive material worn over the fencing jacket in foil and sabre fencing.
 The lamé covers the entire target area, and makes the registration of the hits by the scoring box possible.
 In épée fencing the lamé is unnecessary, since the target area spans the competitor's entire body.
-In sabre fencing, the lamé's sleeves end in a straight line across the wrist; in foil fencing, the lamé is sleeveless.
+In sabre fencing, the lamé covers the torso and arms, and must be secured at the wrist with an elastic band; in foil fencing, it overs only the torso, and must be made such that when laid flat there is a straight line between the groin and the top of the hip bones.
 A body cord is necessary to register scoring.
 It attaches to the weapon and runs inside the jacket sleeve, then down the back and goes out to plug into the scoring box.
 In sabre and foil fencing, the body cord connects to the lamé as well in order to create a circuit to the scoring box.